TeamMH/minehut.xyz/pages/skript/commands.md

 Arguments are parts of a command that a user can type out after the command's name.
 A argument can be anything from basic text to times of the day.
 They can be anything that is a `type` in Skript, I won't go into what types are here, but you can find a list of types [here](https://docs.skunity.com/syntax/types).
 The argument can be plural aswell: string -&gt; strings, integer -&gt; integers.
 An argument cannot use the `object` type.

-To make an argument required, surround it with angle brackets like this: To make an argument optional, surround it with brackets AND angle brackets like this: \[\&lt;\&gt;\]
+To make an argument required, surround it with angle brackets like this: \[\] To make an argument optional, surround it with brackets AND angle brackets like this: \[&lt;&gt;\]

 ## PARAMETERS \(optional\)